Episode

 .

-day, Kirk, Jeff, Michelle and Sara sit near the fire playing dominoes as
+(Later that day, Kirk, Jeff, Michelle and Sara sit near the fire playing dominoes as

-for their lunch to finish cooking.
+they wait for their lunch to finish cooking.
 Nancy broods over the pot, watching

 .